 Administration in NeemuchNeemuch District came into existence in 1998, when it was carved out from Mandsaur District.
 The purpose of this division was to achieve efficient civic administration and thereby alleviate the existing economic and social condition in the region.
 Neemuch was also obviously allotted all the important and necessary administrative bodies when it was carved into separate district.
 Today these administrative bodies obviously look into day to day civic administration of the district.
-Here is a brief summary about all the governing administrative bodies of Neemuch district.
+Here is a brief summary about all the governing administrative bodies of Neemuch district in Madhya Pradesh.

 Civic Administration in NeemuchThe civic administartion in Neemuch is looked after by District Collector who looks after the economic and social development of the region.
 Constitutionally, his main responsibility is revenue & tax